emilpriver/go-hugo-portfolio/content/about.md

 type: "post"
 ---

 Hi, I'm Emil Privér, a software engineer from Göteborg, Sweden.
-I work at [CarbonCloud](https://carboncloud.com/), where I contribute to building a platform that assists companies in tracking their carbon dioxide emissions.
+I am currently building TBA

 In my free time, I primarily develop services using Rust, Go, and OCaml.
 I also enjoy writing articles and exploring the realm of programming.
 I have a strong interest in creating services, publishing them, and conducting experiments.
 I particularly enjoy exploring innovative approaches to building and testing various systems.